jquery-dlya-slabih/vite-react-ssr/README.md

 ## Docker

 `Docker` should only be used in `production`.
 There’s no practical reason to use it in `development` mode.

-If you don't need `Redis`, you can safely remove `docker compose` related things.

 If you encounter a **pnpm** installation error like: `Error: Error when performing the request to https://registry.npmjs.org/pnpm/-/pnpm-10.11.0.tgz; for troubleshooting help,